avandenberghe/bbguild/README.md

 4.	ftp and founder admin access on your phpbb installation.
 5. Make sure you have [Automod 1.0.2](https://www.phpbb.com/mods/automod/) or do the changes manually as described in INSTALL.XML

-#### New installation 1.3.0.2
+#### New installation 1.3.0.3

 Adding bbDKP to phpBB3 is easy. like any other mod, you need to do the edits in your core phpbb files, copy the files to your webserver, and then run the database installer.

 Note : we advise you to do all php, html upgrades on localhost before uploading it to your web server.
 Then run the database installer/upgrader on your webserver

-1. Unzip the bbDKP_1302.zip file
+1. Unzip the bbDKP_1303.zip file
 2. Upload bbDKP folder to your webserver, into /store/mods/
 3. Launch automod, click in "bbDKP", and click the "Install" link. this will copy the files, and perform the necessary edits.
 4. Click on the blue link given, this will redirect you to /install/index.php
 5. Click submit.
-This will install 1.3.0.2 and clear the caches (template, theme, imagesets)
+This will install 1.3.0.3 and clear the caches (template, theme, imagesets)

-#### Upgrading from 1.3.0.1 to 1.3.0.2

-There were no database changes, just file changes.
-Please follow the upgrade unstructions in /contrib/update_1301_to_1302/update.xml

-#### Upgrading from 1.3.0 to 1.3.0.2
+#### Upgrading from 1.3.0.2 to 1.3.0.3

-There were no database changes, just file changes.
-Please follow the upgrade unstructions in /contrib/update_130_to_1302/update.xml
+Download and Install the Upgrade mod 1.3.0.2 to 1.3.0.3

-#### Upgrading from 1.2.8-pl2 to 1.3.0.2
+#### Upgrading from 1.2.8-pl2 to 1.3.0.3

 * make a secure backup of all files
 * backup your database

-* Uninstall 1.2.8-pl2 and re-install 1.3.0 using Automod
+* Uninstall 1.2.8-pl2 and re-install 1.3.0.3 using Automod
 	1. If you installed any bbDKP plugins, these have to be uninstalled first.
-		*	upload the install folder for any bbdkp1.2.8 plugin, and run the UMIL uninstaller.
+		*	upload the install folder for any bbdkp 1.2.8 plugin, and run the UMIL uninstaller.
 		*	make sure the module was uninstalled by checking the ACP modules.
 		*	run plugin uninstall from Automod.
-    2. then, from Automod, do uninstall bbDKP 1.2.8-pl2.
+    2. then, from Automod, do uninstall bbDKP 1.2.8-pl2 to uninstall the files and phpbb edits.
+    3. purge the board cache, verify your board is running
-    3. delete /store/mods/bbdkp
+    4. delete /store/mods/bbdkp
-	4. upload the unzipped bbdkp 1.3.0.2 folder to /store/mods
+	5. upload the unzipped bbdkp 1.3.0.3 folder to /store/mods
-	5. from Automod, run file installer
+	6. from Automod, run file installer
-	6. Click on the blue link given, this will redirect you to /install/index.php, then click "update".
-This will update 	   the database from 1.2.8-PL2 to 1.3.0.2
+	7. Click on the blue link given, this will redirect you to /install/index.php, then click "update".
+This will update 	   the database from 1.2.8-PL2 to 1.3.0.3

 * Manually
 	*	Localhost